 Loading studies have been completed to estimate the reductions in pollutant loading for the discharge that will restore the beneficial use(s).

-2. Determining if a Discharge is a Probable Threat
+2. Determining if a Discharge Presents an Elevated Risk that the Stream Biological Objective will not be Attained

-The San Diego Water Board shall incorporate appropriate permit requirements to implement the Stream Biological Objective for any discharge that is a probable threat to the Stream Biological Objective.
+The San Diego Water Board shall incorporate appropriate permit requirements to implement the Stream Biological Objective for any discharge that presents an elevated risk that the Stream Biological Objective will not be attained.

-A discharge is considered a probable threat to the Stream Biological Objective if the discharge is or has the potential to cause or contribute to a decrease in the CSCI score in the receiving water or downstream waters as identified in the ROWD or determined by the San Diego Water Board.
-If there is no CSCI score for a receiving water or the use of a CSCI score is inappropriate due to natural conditions, the San Diego Water Board will determine probable threat on a case-by-case basis.
+A discharge presents an elevated risk that the Stream Biological Objective will not be attained if the discharge is or has the potential to cause or contribute to a decrease in the CSCI score in the receiving water or downstream waters as identified in the ROWD or determined by the San Diego Water Board.
+If there is no CSCI score for a receiving water or the use of a CSCI score is inappropriate due to natural conditions, the San Diego Water Board will determine on a case-by-case basis whether an elevated risk exists.
 In making this determination, the San Diego Water Board will consider the magnitude, duration, and composition of the discharge, as well as the physical, chemical, and biological conditions of the receiving water and immediate downstream waters.

-3. Minimum Permit Requirements for Discharges that Pose a Probable Threat to the Stream Biological Objective
+3. Minimum Permit Requirements for Discharges that Present an Elevated Risk that the Stream Biological Objective will not be Attained

 Discharge limits and best management practices designed to meet chemical and physical water quality objectives are expected, in many cases, to be protective of the Stream Biological Objectives.
 Permit requirements will be based upon a determination of whether the biological condition is associated with the discharge or non-discharge factors (non-discharge factors include but are not limited to: in-stream channel modification, habitat modification, upstream discharges or diversions).
 At a minimum, the San Diego Water Board shall include waste discharge requirements that address any toxicity, hydrology, and nutrient related impacts to the receiving water unless the biological condition is solely a result of non-discharge factors.
 The San Diego Water Board may impose additional permit requirements to treat or control discharges that affect, or have the potential to affect, the biological condition of the receiving water.
 For example, where nutrient related stressors are causing or contributing to nonattainment of the Stream Biological Objective, the San Diego Water Board may require enhanced nutrient removal in the discharge.

-4. Minimum Monitoring and Assessment for Discharges with Stream Biological Objective Permit Conditions
+4. Minimum Monitoring and Assessment for Discharges that Present an Elevated Risk that the Stream Biological Objective will not be Attained

-Monitoring and assessment programs in permits where the Stream Biological Objective is applied as a discharge limitation (i.e. a receiving water limit or effluent limit) will be used to assess compliance with the discharge limitation and to monitor effectiveness of best management practices.
-Bioassessment will be required in all permits where the discharge is a probable threat to the attainment of the Stream Biological Objective (Section V.B.2) or where a clear causal relationship has been established linking the discharge and nonattainment of the Stream Biological Objective (Section V.B.1).
+Monitoring and assessment programs in permits where the Stream Biological Objective is applied as a discharge limitation (i.e. a receiving water limitation or effluent limitation) will be used to assess compliance with the discharge limitation and to monitor effectiveness of best management practices.
+Bioassessment will be required in all permits where the discharge presents an elevated risk that the Stream Biological Objective will not be attained (Section V.B.2) or where a clear causal relationship has been established linking the discharge and nonattainment of the Stream Biological Objective (Section V.B.1).

 Monitoring may be performed by individual permittees, through participation in a group monitoring coalition, or a combination of individual and group monitoring.
-For permit renewals, the San Diego Water Board will evaluate prior monitoring requirements to determine if these requirements can be reduced to off-set new costs associated with bioassessment.
+For permit renewals, the San Diego Water Board will evaluate prior monitoring requirements to determine if these requirements can be reduced to off-set new obligations and costs associated with bioassessment.

 Monitoring and assessment programs shall be designed to meet the following minimum requirements: